Alex-the-Almond/node-api2-project/README.md

 - If the request body is missing the `title` or `contents` property:

   - respond with HTTP status code `400` (Bad Request).
-  - return the following JSON: `{ message: "Please provide title and contents for the post" }`.
+  - return the following JSON: `{ message: "There was an error while saving the post to the database" }`.

 - If the information about the _post_ is valid: